donejs/donejs/tutorials/contacts/dc.md

 		this.params.attr("categoryId", null);
 	}

-In the _Gluing Modules Together_ section, we will touch more on the pattern used to facilitate this cross-widget communication.
+In the [contacts.glue Gluing Modules Together] section, we will touch more on the pattern used to facilitate this cross-widget communication.

 Additionally in the contacts folder, you will find the building blocks of any JavascriptMVC application: models for communication with the server, fixtures for simulating AJAX responses from the server, and functional tests for testing the application.